liblaf/llm-cli/src/llm_cli/assets/prompts/commit.md

   - ci: changes to our CI configuration files and scripts
   - chore: other changes that don't modify src or test file
   - build: make architectural changes
-- don't over explain and write your commit message inside <Answer> tags and include no other text.
+- don't over explain and write your commit message inside <Answer> tags and include no other text
+- if the commit involves multiple changes, use markdown unordered list in the commit body to list them clearly
+- lines must not be longer than 74 characters

 Now, based on the provided code diff and any additional context, create a concise but meaningful commit message following the instructions above.